SAP-samples/ui5-exercises-codejam/README.md

-# CodeJam - UI5
+# SAP CodeJam - UI5

-This repository contains the material for a CodeJam on UI5.
+This repository contains the material for SAP CodeJam events on UI5.

 Please check the [prerequisites](/prerequisites.md) before the event an make sure you meet them.